nerearoher/Phrygian/README.md

       - [numpy](https://numpy.org/install/)
       - [pyqt5](https://pypi.org/project/PyQt5/) `(Optional: Needed for the GUI)`
-  * [MuseScore 3](https://musescore.org/en/download) `(Optional: Needed to visualize the generated music)`
+  * [MuseScore 3](https://musescore.org/en/download) `(Optional: Needed to visualize the generated music)` A `pipfile` is provided so it is easy to install the dependencies using [pipenv](https://pipenv.pypa.io/en/latest/).

 ## Download